BatiFerren/YouTubePlaylistDownloader/README.md

 python ytpldownloader.py "URL-path to playlist" [path to the download directory]
 ```

-If optional parameter 'path to the download directory' not set, Playlist will be downloaded to the current working directory.
+If optional parameter `path to the download directory` not set, Playlist will be downloaded to the current working directory.

 ### Attention:
 URL-path must be in double quotes.